Andrea Kelley Newton City Councilor at-Large, Ward 3

 Picture

-• Serve on Newton City Council's Land Use and Public Facilities committees
+• I Chair Newton City Council's Land Use, and serve on the Public Facilities Committee

 • Newton’s 1st Open Space Coordinator